jolocom/jolocom-sdk/docs/guides/identity.md

 )
 ```

-In case deterministic identity creation is desired, the `agent.createFromMnemonic` method can be used.
 This function allows for the deterministic creation of a DID, and the associated keys.
-A BIP39 compliant mnemonic can be passed in.
+A BIP39 compliant mnemonic is expected as an argument.
 In case the used `registrar` does not implement the `recoverFromSeed` method, an error is thrown.
 The deterministic derivation of keys from a seed is delegated to the `registrar` implementation.
 Internally, BIP32, SLIP0010, or other specifications can be used.
 The `registrar` implementation encapsulates the specification, as well as the metadata required for derivation (e.g. paths, indexes, etc.)

+Based on the DID Method the Agent is configured to use, the appropriate identity creation / "anchoring" operations are then executed (e.g. creating and broadcasting Blockchain transactions, interfacing with various distributed storage backends, etc.).
+If succesfull, the function returns the DID Document, and the corresponding signing keys, for the recovered identity.

+The Agent will also persist the recovered encrypted wallet (containing the recovered keys) and DID Document locally (allowing for the identity to be reused at later points), using the storage backend.

-In case the identity is already registered, an error is thrown (in order to prevent accidental identity updates).
-In case the desired functionality is to register the identity regardless of whether it's already created / anchored (as defined by the DID Method), a second boolean argument `shouldOverwrite` can be set to `true`.
+*In case the identity is already registered, an error is thrown (in order to prevent accidental identity updates).
+In case the desired functionality is to register the identity and overwrite any existing entries (as defined by the DID Method) a second boolean argument `shouldOverwrite` can be set to `true`.*

-*Note, the `createFromMnemonic` function will be exposed at the sdk level in a future update*
+*Note - the `createFromMnemonic` function will be exposed at the sdk level in a future update*

 ### Loading an existing identity

+As mentioned in the previous sections, using `sdk.createNewIdentity` or `agent.createFromMnemonic` will persist the created / recovered encrypted wallet data using the `storage` backend the SDK was configured with.

-To provision the Agent with a previously created identity, the following function can be used:
+To provision the Agent with an identity persisted in the `storage` backend the following function can be used:

 ```typescript
 sdk.loadIdentity('demoPassword', 'did:jolo:aaa...fff')